RishuK/grace-hopper-2024-ai-chatbot/exercise-2-knowledge-graph-rag/README.md

 ### Example Questions

-ere are the questions based on the Neo4j queries, formatted with question marks:
+Here are the questions based on the Neo4j queries, formatted with question marks:

 1. _Who is the most reliable supplier for Lumina?_